velartrill/velartrill.github.io/orig/spirals/sparrowhawk/escalation.md

 "You're -- you're scaring me."
 Wren's eyes are wide.
 She's making little motions like she wants to back away, but her subconscious hasn't gotten used to microgravity yet.

-I grin, and snag her by the front of her shirt, pulling her closer.
+I grin, and snag her by the front of her tunic, pulling her closer.
 "I know," I say quietly, looking her right in the eyes.
 "And that, little Wren, is how you can tell you're safe here.
 Folks around these parts know better than to cross me."

 She moves her hand up to reach for my arm, and stops.
 Her eyes are still wide with fear but she's flushing now, a deep, crimson blush I can see even through her farmer's tan.
 She's feeling a lot of different things right now, and this could go a lot of ways.
-I decide to push her in the right direction, and let go of her shirt, taking her chin in my hand.
+I decide to push her in the right direction, and let go of her tunic, taking her chin in my hand.

 "I will always protect you, Wren.
 With everything I've got, you hear?"
 I brush the side of my vest back to let her see the revolver at my waist, letting her work out the implication.